 4. Creates Brand Awareness

-Your brand is the industry leader when it’s #1 in Google.
+Your brand is the industry leader when it’s #1 on Google.
 In fact, awareness can be boosted by 80%.
 Even if someone doesn’t click on your ad, they still see it.
 And that brand awareness price comes at the cost of FREE.
 That awareness over time can really pay off.

-On top of that, you also get to reach people outside social media.
+On top of that, you also get to reach people outside of social media.
 Those of whom who aren’t already aware of your brand.

 5. Very High ROI